 The Education Department says that if your loans are serviced by a company that's going away, the switch will happen sometime in 2022.
 And if your account is moved to a new servicer, it says that you'll be given well-advance notice and instructions on how to set up payments.

 How To Contact Maximus Customer Service

 Maximus Federal Services doesn't publicly disclose its contact information on its website.
-I'm sure this will change when they become an official loan servicer in 2022.
+I'm sure this will change when they become an official loan servicer.